CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 ```
 cumulus@switch:~$ sudo visudo
+...
 Defaults        env_reset,timestamp_timeout=0
 ```

-Ensure there are no occurrences of `NOPASSWD` or `!authenticate` in the `/etc/sudoers` file or in files in the `/etc/sudoers.d` directory:
+Ensure that there are no occurrences of `NOPASSWD` or `!authenticate` in the `/etc/sudoers` file or in files in the `/etc/sudoers.d` directory:

 ```
 cumulus@switch:~$  sudo grep NOPASSWD /etc/sudoers